This post may contain affiliate links from which i can earn a commission

 - Salt is known to cause fluid retention which often leads to night sweats along with bloating and weight gain so it’s best to cut back on the salt in your diet if you have been experiencing these symptoms recently.

-- Alcohol not only contributes to hot flashes and night sweats but it is also a diuretic that leads to dehydration.
+- Alcohol not only contributes to these annoying symptoms but it is also a diuretic that leads to dehydration.

 - Caffeine can contribute to hot flashes due to the stimulant effect so reducing your intake of coffee, tea and chocolate may help reduce night sweats as well.